prncnano2000/jenkins-CICD-spring-boot-app/README.md

-- `Checkout` : Récupération du code source depuis le dépôt Git.
+- `Checkout`: Retrieving the source code from the Git repository.

-- `SonarQube Analysis` : Analyse de la qualité du code avec SonarCloud.
+- `SonarQube Analysis`: Analysis of code quality with SonarCloud.

-- `Build Docker Images` : Construction des images Docker pour l'application Spring Boot et la base de données MySQL.
+- `Build Docker Images`: Construction of Docker images for the Spring Boot application and the MySQL database.

-- `Test` : Exécution des tests unitaires.
+- `Test`: Execution of unit tests.

-- `Push to DockerHub` : Poussée des images Docker vers DockerHub.
+- `Push to DockerHub`: Pushing Docker images to DockerHub.

-- `Deploy to Staging` : Déploiement des conteneurs sur l'environnement de staging.
+- `Deploy to Staging`: Deployment of containers to the staging environment.

-- `Deploy to Production` : Déploiement des conteneurs sur l'environnement de production.
+- `Deploy to Production`: Deployment of containers to the production environment.

 ## Prerequisites

-- Un serveur Jenkins en cours d'exécution.
+- A running Jenkins server.

-- Docker installé sur votre serveur Jenkins.
+- Docker installed on your Jenkins server.

-- Un compte GitHub pour stocker votre code d'application Flask.
+- A GitHub account to store your spring boot application code.

-- avoir un compte sonarcloud
+- have a sonarcloud account

 ## Installation